 According to Payscale, an entry-level RN makes $21.51 per hour.
 Not too shabby.
-A starting nurse could qualify for a home costing $200,000, assuming $350 per month in other debt payments, a 3.5% down payment and an FHA loan at an interest rate of 3.75%.
+A starting nurse could qualify for a home costing $200,000, assuming $350 per month in other debt payments, a 3.5% down payment, and an FHA loan at an interest rate of 3.75%.

 Related: See what you qualify for with our FHA loan calculator.
 However, you might wonder if you can use your extra pay to qualify for a house.
-You might want more house than your starting base pay might qualify you for.
+You might want more houses than your starting base pay might qualify you for.

 Shift differentials, overtime, and other “extra” pay